-Subsidiary company SOI's will incorporate specific statements regarding the processes for the management of risk exposures, including health and safety and

-To ensure that subsidiary companies do not make decisions that could have significant implications for future Council funding. reputational risk, all companies will also maintain an up to date risk register.
+Subsidiary company SOI's will incorporate specific statements regarding the processes for the management of risk exposures, including health and safety and reputational risk, all companies will also maintain an up to date risk register.

 Long term investment assessment is carried out for any new projects of a size and nature that requires WHL approval.
 Significant projects and their sources of funding must also be assessed and approved by Council prior to initiating the projects.